 The Mississippi River Basin Panel and Aquatic Invasive Species Committee will coordinate efforts to implement recommendations in the February 2015 MICRA Grass Carp Report.

+Bait trade…

+Contribute to the development of model regulations for organisms in trade…

 Support efforts to prevent the exchange of AIS between the Mississippi River basin and connected watersheds such as the Great Lakes and Mobile River basins.